shahezadsk/FNP-Sales-Analysis-Dashboard--EXCEL/README.md

 # **FNP Sales Analysis Dashboard (Excel)**

-## **Description**
+## **Project Overview**
-This project focuses on analyzing and visualizing sales data for **FNP (Ferns N Petals)** to provide actionable insights into customer behavior, product performance, and seasonal trends.
-The dashboard is designed to assist stakeholders in making data-driven decisions about marketing strategies, inventory management, and operational improvements.
+This project focuses on analyzing and visualizing sales data for FNP (Ferns N Petals), a gifting company specializing in occasions like Diwali, Raksha Bandhan, Holi, Valentine's Day, Birthdays, and Anniversaries.
+The objective is to analyze sales trends, customer behavior, and product performance to help the company improve its sales strategy and optimize customer satisfaction.

+An interactive Excel dashboard was created to address key business questions related to revenue, customer spending, product performance, and seasonal trends.

 ---
-# **FNP Sales Analysis Dashboard (Excel)**

-## **Project Overview**
+## **Problem Statement**
-This project focuses on analyzing and visualizing sales data for FNP (Ferns N Petals).
-The dashboard provides actionable insights into customer behavior, product performance, and seasonal trends, enabling stakeholders to make informed decisions regarding marketing strategies, product focus, and operational efficiencies.
+FNP wants to enhance its sales strategy by analyzing:
+1. **Total Revenue** – Identify overall revenue trends.
+2. **Average Order and Delivery Time** – Evaluate the time taken for orders to be delivered.
+3. **Monthly Sales Performance** – Examine sales fluctuations across 2023.
+4. **Top Products by Revenue** – Identify the best-selling products.
+5. **Customer Spending Analysis** – Understand customer purchasing patterns.
+6. **Sales Performance of Top 5 Products** – Track their performance.
+7. **Top 10 Cities by Number of Orders** – Find the highest ordering locations.
+8. **Order Quantity vs. Delivery Time** – Analyze if higher orders impact delivery speed.
+9. **Revenue Comparison Between Occasions** – Compare revenue across different events.
+10. **Product Popularity by Occasion** – Determine the most popular products per occasion.

 ---